Tovar-D3v/portafolio-angular/README.md

 **21st October -** Added a like button with a counter which is greyed out but blue if clicked.

+**23st October -** Divided Like Button code in component and Service.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.